The Witch of Joshua Ward House, Salem

 Salem Witch Trials (Wikimedia Commons)

 The most notable and most frightening haunting in the house is committed by an entity known as the Strangler.
+There have been several accounts of people experiencing the sensation of being choked despite there being no one around.

 One harrowing account comes from a couple who wanted to investigate the house.
 The woman went upstairs to set up the equipment while her partner, a skeptic, decided to go look at the basement.